 12.3.1 Datasondes

-Datasondes were deployed at six sites.
-These deployments typically measured water temperature, pH, dissolved oxygen and conductivity, with chlorophyll a and turbidity monitored at four sites and blue green algae at one site.
-Readings were taken at 20-minute intervals.
+Datasondes were deployed at seven sites.
+Readings taken at 20 minute intervals typically measure water temperature, pH, dissolved oxygen and conductivity, with chlorophyll a and turbidity monitored at five sites and blue green algae at two sites.